brunodev/Thesis/Notes/Projectname.md

 Exploiting known vulnerabilities, misconfigurations and weaknesses in native protocols to compromise Windows Active Directory Domains with a focus on traceability and ease of use.

-Udnyttelse af kendte sårbaheder, fejlkonfigurationer og svagheder i indbyggede protokoller til at kompromittere Windows Active Directory Domæner med fokus på sporbarhed og brugervenlighed
+Udnyttelse af kendte sårbarheder, fejlkonfigurationer og svagheder i indbyggede protokoller til at kompromittere Windows Active Directory Domæner med fokus på sporbarhed og brugervenlighed